LavenderPixl/lavenderpixl/README.md

 🍀 I currently have an internship!

-😺 Mother of 2 cat.
+😺 Mother of 2 cats.

 <!--